Women's Ministries Six Challenge Issues

 Education is accorded to the privileged.
-Globally, lack of education and illiteracy countries.
-Even in affluent countries, overall girls receive less education and training than boys.
+Globally, lack of education and illiteracy continues.
+Overall, even in affluent countries, girls receive less education and training than boys.
 In Sub-Sahara Africa and areas of South Asia as few as 5-8% of the women have basic reading skills.
 Yemen leads the world in female illiteracy 3% of the women able to read.

 Lack of female literacy is also closely associated with increased infant and child mortality and illness.
 If the children are to live and to thrive, the mother must be given a lamp unto her feet — the skill of literacy.
 Further, illiterate women are blocked from reading the word of God.
 This barrier cripples them in their spiritual growth and in the spiritual training of their children.